 Booking the right venue will depend on how many guests you plan on inviting.
 One of the best ways to adjust your venue cost is to downsize your guest count.
 So, here are a few rules to manage your guest list:

-Lay the ground rules: get both families together and decide on the count that’s appropriate.
+Get both families together and decide on the count that’s appropriate.

 Useful tip from TheKnot: Traditionally the couple gets half the guest list, and each set of parents gets a quarter of the guest list.
 So if you’re planning to invite 200 people, you’d get 100 guests, your parents would get 50 and your fiancé’s parents would also get 50.
 The most drama-free approach is to split the list evenly three ways.